kaveh-ale/spe/saa/readme.md

 # How to use
 Modify the port-map.txt file to reflect the ports that are connected to cameras.
-Copy the check-camera.py  and port-map.txt to the python directory of the switch.(/flash/python) Use the sample-switch-config.txt file as an example how to configure saa on the Switch After starting the saa, monitor the switch for execution of the script.
+Copy the check-camera.py  and port-map.txt to the python directory of the switch.(/flash/python).
+Use the sample-switch-config.txt file as an example how to configure saa on the Switch.
+After starting the saa, monitor the switch for execution of the script.
 Minimum interval for saa check is 1 minute.
 Refer to saa documentation for further configuration options.